 adenosine diphosphate (ADP)

 the sugar D-ribose, and two phosphate groups.
-Adenosine diphosphate (ADP) is formed by the removal of one phosphate
+ADP is formed by the removal of one phosphate

 from an ATP molecule by enzymes called ATPases.
 The formation of ADP from ATP releases usable metabolic energy.
 ADP is converted back to ATP by ATP synthases.
 Thus ADP is an important